Pieter Jelles Troelstra: Early and personal life

 Troelstra was born 20 April 1860 in Leeuwarden and grew up in the village of Stiens, where his father was a liberal tax inspector.
 He was an ethnic Frisian, and his name is styled in the traditional Frisian way: first name ("Pieter", because of his Frisian writings, is often written as "Piter", as it is spelled in Frisian), patronymic ("Jelles", meaning "son of Jelle"), family name (Troelstra).

 He went on to study law at the University of Groningen.
 After graduation, he settled in Leeuwarden as a lawyer.
 He became involved in politics and the workers' movement through a Frisian movement, later to be known as the Friese Volkspartij (Frisian People's Party).
 He had originally joined this movement because of his poetry and interest in the West Frisian language.
 Through the movement and his work as a lawyer, he got into the social democratic part of this wide movement.

-From 1888 to 1904, Troelstra was married to Sjoukje Bokma de Boer, a well-known children's book writer under the pen name of Nienke van Hichtum, with whom he had two children, one being Jelle Troelstra.
+From 1888 to 1904, Troelstra was married to Sjoukje Bokma de Boer, a well-known children's book writer under the pen name of Nienke van Hichtum, with whom he had two children, one being Jelle Troelstra.He advocated for equal voting rights, supporting the first-wave feminist movement, and expressed anti-racist viewpoints notable for the era.